-You can deploy and run an Artix Web service endpoint from any servlet container.
+Overview You can deploy and run an Artix Web service endpoint from any servlet container.
 Artix provides a standard servlet, the CXF servlet, which acts as an adapter for the Web service endpoints.

-Sample application

-This document uses, as an example, the Artix servlet container sample application that is included in the following directory of your Artix installation:

-ArtixInstallDir/java/samples/hello world

-For information on how to run this sample application, see the ${\tt README.txt}$ in that directory.

-Graphical overview

-Figure 3 on page 43 shows the main components of the servlet container sample application and illustrates how you can expose an Artix Web service endpoint from a servlet container:
+You can also deploy Artix enabled endpoints from a custom servlet.
+This is the only way to deploy Artix enabled consumer endpoints into a servlet container.
+Sample application This document uses, as an example, the Artix WSDL first sample application that is included in the following directory of your Artix installation: ArtixInstallDir/java/samples/basic/wsdl_first For information on how to run this sample application, see the $\tt README.txt$ in that directory.
+Graphical overview Figure 3 on page 47 shows the main components of the WSDL first sample application when deployed to a servlet container and illustrates how you can expose an Artix Web service endpoint from a servlet container:

-Figure 3: Exposing an Artix Web Service Endpoint from a Servlet Container

-Servlet container

-The servlet container shown in Figure 3 on page 43 can be any servlet container.
+Servlet container The servlet container shown in Figure 3 on page 47 can be any servlet container.
 All hosted services are accessed through the same IP port; for example, if you use Tomcat, the default IP port is 8080.

-Deployed WAR file

-Services are deployed to the servlet container in a Web Archive (WAR) file, as shown in Figure 3 on page 43.
+Deployed WAR file Services are deployed to the servlet container in a Web Archive (WAR) file, as shown in Figure 3 on page 47.
 The deployed WAR file contains the compiled code for the service being deployed, a copy of the WSDL file that defines the service, the WSDL stub code, and configuration files.

-CXF servlet

-The CXF servlet shown in Figure 3 on page 43 is a standard servlet provided by Artix.
+CXF servlet The CXF servlet shown in Figure 3 on page 47 is a standard servlet provided by Artix.
 It acts as an adapter for Web service endpoints and is part of the Artix Java runtime.
-It is implemented by the org.apache.cxf.transport.servlet.CXFServlet Class.

-cxf-servlet.xml file

-The cxf-servlet.xml file configures the endpoints that plug into the CXF servlet.

-web.xml file

-The web.xml file is a standard deployment descriptor file that tells the servlet container to load the org.apache.cxf.transport.servlet.CXFServlet class.
+It is implemented by the org.apache.cxf.transport.servlet.CXFServlet Class. cxf-servlet.xml file The cxf-servlet.xml file configures the endpoints that plug into the CXF servlet. web.xml file The web.xml file is a standard deployment descriptor file that tells the servlet container to load the org.apache.cxf.transport.servlet.CXFServlet Class.